Road Test/ 100

 Predicted Owner Satisfaction/ 5

 As minivans go, the Sienna is a sensible choice, but it isn't very engaging to drive.
 The Sienna rides very comfortably and is quiet inside, but handling is lackluster.
 The 3.5-liter V6 is lively and returned a respectable 21 mpg overall in our tests with the new for 2017 eight-speed automatic.
 The all-wheel-drive version--the only such minivan on the market--sacrifices 1 or 2 mpg.
 An eighth seat cleverly stores in the back when it isn't installed in place.
 The 2017 update also brought a standard backup camera, an additional LATCH attachment, and a front-passenger seat-cushion airbag.
 Reliability has been above average.
-That and the availability of all-wheel drive are the Sienna's biggest advantages over the Honda Odyssey.
+That and the availability of all-wheel drive are the Sienna's biggest advantages over any other minivans.